 - 1. A member entitled to attend and vote at the above meeting is entitled to appoint a proxy to attend and vote in his stead.
 A proxy may but need not be a member of the Company.
 If the proxy is not a member of the Company, he shall be any person and there shall be no restriction as to the qualification of the proxy. - 2.
 A member may appoint two (2) or more proxies to attend at the same meeting.
 Where a member appoints two (2) or more proxies, the proxies shall not be valid unless the member specifies the proportion of his shareholdings to be represented by each proxy. - 3.
 Where a Member of the Company is an authorised nominee as defined under Securities Industry (Central Depositories) Act 1991, it may appoint at least one proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 4.
 Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 5.
 An exempt authorised nominee refers to an authorised nominee defined under the Securities Industry (Central Depositories) Act 1991 ("SICDS") which is exempted from compliance with the provisions of subsection 25A(1) of SICDA. - 6.
 The instrument appointing a proxy or proxies shall be in writing (in the common or usual form) under the hand of the appointer or his attorney duly authorised in writing or, if the appointer is a corporation, the instrument appointing a proxy or proxies must be either under seal or under the hand of an officer or attorney duly authorised. - 7.
 The instrument appointing a proxy must be deposited at Ground Floor Symphony House Pusat Dagangan Dana 1 Jalan PJU 1A/46 47301 Petaling Jaya Selangor Darul Ehsan at least forty-eight (48) hours before the time approved for holding the meeting or any adjournment thereof (or in the case of a poll not less than twenty-four (24) hours before the time appointed for taking of the poll). - 8.
-Only members whose names appear in the Record of Depositors on 19 September 2013 shall be entitled to attend, speak and vote at the Annual General Meeting.
+Only members whose names appear in the Record of Depositors on 18 September 2014 shall be entitled to attend, speak and vote at the Annual General Meeting.

-\ Strike out whichever is invalid

 Fold this flap for sealing

 Then fold here

-Then fold here

-CTAAAD

 STAMP

 The Company Secretary

-GSB GROUP BERHAD (287036-X) Ground Floor Symphony House
+GSB GROUP BERHAD (287036-X)

-Pusat Dagangan Dana 1

-Jalan PJU 1A/46 47301 Petaling Jaya Selangor Darul Ehsan
+Ground Floor Symphony House Pusat Dagangan Dana 1 Jalan PJU 1A/46 47301 Petaling Jaya Selangor Darul Ehsan

-5 5 5 5 5 4 4 1 2 1 5 4 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

 1st fold here